elutins/ds-workflow-tips/README.md

 <div align="center">

-# Core components and tips for a datscience pipeline
+# Core components and tips to utilize for a production level datascience workflow

 </div>